MicrosoftDocs/executable-docs/README.md

     export MY_RESOURCE_GROUP_NAME="MyResourceGroup"
     az group create --name $MY_RESOURCE_GROUP_NAME --location $REGION
     ```

-    >**Note:** Environment variables are dynamic values that store configuration settings, system paths, and other information that can be accessed throughout a doc.
-By using environment variables, you can separate configuration details from the code, making it easier to manage and deploy applications in an environment like Exec Docs.

     >**Note:** If you are converting an existing Azure Doc to an Exec Doc and the Azure Doc does not environment variables at all, it is an Exec Doc writing best practice to add them.
 Additionally, if the Azure Doc has environment variables but they are not declared as they are being used, it is recommended to update them to follow this best practice.

     >**Note:** Don't have any spaces around the equal sign when declaring environment variables.

+10. A major component of Exec Docs is automated infrastructure deployment on the cloud.
+While testing the doc, if you do not update relevant environment variable names, the doc will fail when run/executed more than once as the resource group or other resources will already exist from the previous runs.

-10. Add a random suffix at the end of _relevant_ environment variable(s).
+    Add a random suffix at the end of _relevant_ environment variable(s).
 The example below shows how this would work when you are creating a resource group.

     **Example:**